terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/CreateWebApplicationProject.txt

 |

-As an Archetype following three types are provided for creating multi-project.
+As an Archetype following two types are provided for creating multi-project.

 .. tabularcolumns:: |p{0.5\linewidth}|p{0.30\linewidth}|p{0.65\linewidth}|
 .. list-table::